 In addition, a scope of practice statement differs from a job description, in which an employer defines the parameters of the various roles and duties to be performed by the social workers and social service workers they hire.
 An employer is not obligated to allow a social worker or social service worker to perform all of the activities described in the scope of practice statement.
-Additionally, an employer may require a social worker or social service worker to perform activities that are not described in their scope of practice provided that the College member is permitted by law to perform those activities and is competent to do so.
+Additionally, an employer may require a social worker or social service worker to perform activities that are not described in their scope of practice provided that the College registrant is permitted by law to perform those activities and is competent to do so.

 That being said, employers may find it helpful to utilize the scopes of practice for the professions when making a determination respecting the requirements for a position within their organization.
-If the requirements for a position include one or more of the functions of Published by the OCSWSSW - October 2008 diagnosis, social work knowledge, achieving optimum psychosocial outcomes or the activities permitted in law for a social work member of the College, it would be logical for the incumbent to be a social work member of the College.
+If the requirements for a position include one or more of the functions of Published by the OCSWSSW - October 2008 diagnosis, social work knowledge, achieving optimum psychosocial outcomes or the activities permitted in law for a social work College registrant, it would be logical for the incumbent to be a social work College registrant.

-If the requirements for a position include social service work knowledge, skill and judgement and activities permitted in law for a social service work member of the College, it would follow that the incumbent be a social service work member of the College.
+If the requirements for a position include social service work knowledge, skill and judgement and activities permitted in law for a social service work College registrant, it would follow that the incumbent be a social service work College registrant.